 The adult social care sector comprises an estimated 1.8m jobs in the UK, representing 6% of the overall workforce, with the large majority of the sector’s workforce being women.
 Despite its lesser visibility in the public imagination, the social care workforce is in fact slightly larger than the NHS workforce, although it represents a narrower range of occupational groups.

-Over the last 30 years a process of marketisation and privatisation has led to most care services being provided by private and voluntary organisations, ranging from large (multi)national or regional providers to small and medium sized employers (SMEs), with the dominance of SMEs leading to a highly fragmented sector.
-Local authorities commission care services from private and voluntary providers, largely determining the terms and conditions of the contracts and so the terms and conditions of the workforce delivering these services.
-Local authorities rely on funding from central government which has significantly reduced expenditures since 2010 affecting these terms and conditions.
-Social care policy has been devolved since the late 1990s leading to different models of care developing in the devolved nations and different approaches to tackling the challenges.
+Over the last 30 years a process of marketisation and privatisation has led to most care services being provided by private and voluntary organisations, ranging from large (multi)national or regional providers to small and medium sized employers (SMEs), leading to a highly fragmented sector.
+Local authorities commission care services from private and voluntary providers, largely determining the terms and conditions of the contracts and, through these, the terms and conditions of the workforce delivering these services.
+Local authorities rely on funding from central government which has significantly reduced since 2010 affecting these terms and conditions.
+Social care policy has been devolved since the late 1990s and different models of care have developed in the devolved nations.

 Underlying principles

-Evidence shows that in a labour-intensive sector the quality of care has been negatively impacted by workforce shortages and staff turnover.
+In a labour-intensive sector the quality of care has been negatively impacted by workforce shortages and staff turnover.
 These shortages are largely due to the erosion of wages and working conditions which are now uncompetitive and unsustainable, impacting recruitment and retention.

 The provision of high-quality care requires better quality jobs.
 Greater value needs to be attached to social care work, reflected in better pay and conditions of employment.
-For this to happen consideration needs to be given to social care achieving parity in terms of workforce management and treatment with the NHS, which requires renewed political commitment to better financial resourcing.
-Social dialogue involving employers, trade unions and government, which holds the purse strings, can help create good quality jobs as workers often lack power in the workplace.
+For this to happen consideration needs to be given to social care achieving parity with the NHS, which requires a renewed political commitment to better financial resourcing.
+Social dialogue involving employers, trade unions and government can help create good quality jobs.

 What is Good Work?

 The UK Government’s 2017 Taylor Review argued that “All work in the UK economy should be fair and decent with realistic scope for development and fulfilment.”
-Following this Review, a new standard set of measures was developed for the UK to evaluate and report job quality, or ‘Good Work’ as it was called in the Review.
+Following this Review, a new standard set of measures was developed for the UK to evaluate and report job quality, or ‘Good Work’.
 Similar initiatives have occurred across the devolved nations, with Scotland and Wales developing ‘Fair Work’ and Northern Ireland ‘good jobs’ policies.
-There is a strong overlap in the metrics in each case.
+There is a strong overlap with the standard measures.

 Key features of these metrics include: pay; types of employment contract; work intensity; skills, training and development/progression; and employee voice at work.
 This policy brief focuses on these aspects of job quality as levers to help achieve Good Work overtime in the adult social care sector.